 At first glance, this seems like annoying behavior, but a person with his condition isn’t trying to upset their partner.
 This is why many researchers believe this condition is OCD.

-The condition usually has triggers in childhood such as traumatic experiences or parental neglect.
+The condition usually has origins in childhood such as traumatic experiences or parental neglect.

 Other causes of retroactive jealousy may be: